 Yes.
 You are required to disclose any misdemeanor or felony criminal convictions.
-In addition, our Company conducts criminal background checks on all associates at least every five years.
+The Company conducts criminal background checks on all associates at least every five years.
 If the criminal background check does not match what was reported on your Conflict of Interest form, then this could be considered falsification of Company records.